esnet/iperf/docs/faq.rst

 How can I build on a system that doesn't support profiled executables?
-  This problem has been noted by users attempting to build iperf3 for Android systems.
+  This problem has been noted by users attempting to build iperf3 for Android systems, as well as some recent versions of macOS.
   There are several workarounds.
 In order from least effort to most effort:

   #.
+Beginning with iperf-3.8, profiled executables are actually not
+     built by default, so this question becomes somewhat moot.
+Pass the ``--enable-profiling`` flag to ``configure`` to build profiled executables.

-Beginning with iperf-3.6, the ``--disable-profiling`` flag can be
+  #.
+In iperf-3.6 and iperf-3.7, the ``--disable-profiling`` flag can be
      passed to ``configure`` to disable the building of profiled object files and the profiled executable.